fieldtrip/website/workshop/paris2019.md

 ## Tutorial preparation

+{% include markup/info %}
+For this workshop, we have created a set of dedicated tutorials, and fixed some small bugs in FieldTrip in order to get everything to run smoothly.
+Therefore, you should have a really recent version of the code, otherwise the tutorials will not run through without errors.
+Specifically, you need to have the code not 'older' than November 25, 2019.
+{% include markup/end %}

 In order to use Fieldtrip, the toolbox needs to be added to the matlab path.
 To achieve this, do the following:

 - Change directory to the location of the FieldTrip package.
 Note the subfolders present.